rigaya/NVEnc/NVEncC_Options.en.md

 ### --lowlatency
 Tune for lower transcoding latency, but will hurt transcoding throughput.
 Not recommended in most cases.

+### --fallback-bitdepth
+When enabled, if all available GPUs do not support 10-bit encoding, the encoder will automatically fall back to 8-bit encoding.
+If there is at least one GPU that supports 10-bit encoding, that GPU will be selected instead.

 ### --avsdll &lt;string&gt;
 Specifies AviSynth DLL location to use.
 When unspecified, the default AviSynth.dll will be used.